 - (i) Uranium Equities Limited is a related party of PhosEnergy Limited as it controlled the Company prior to the demerger of its PhosEnergy Limited assets.
-UEQ provided management and office services at no cost during the 2014 reporting period as part of the demerger process.
-This arrangement ended on 30 September 2014.
-UEQ also provided a working capital loan at the time of the demerger to the Company - see note 11 for further details.
+UEQ provided a working capital loan at the time of the demerger to the Company see note 12 for further details.
 Mr Goyder and Mr Jones are both directors of Uranium Equities Ltd. - (ii) Chalice Gold Mines Limited provided corporate services including accounting and company secretarial services under a Corporate Services Agreement to PhosEnergy Limited.
-Mr Goyder and Mr Kiernan are both directors of Chalice Gold Mines Limited. \$2,273 was outstanding at 31 December 2015 (31 December 2014: nil).
+Mr Goyder and Mr Kiernan are both directors of Chalice Gold Mines Limited. \$1,800 was outstanding at 31 December 2016 (2015: \$2,273).